apache/cordova-docs/docs/en/edge/cordova/events/events.startcallbutton.md

 startcallbutton
 ===========

-This event fires when the user presses the start call button.
+The event fires when the user presses the start call button.

     document.addEventListener("startcallbutton", yourCallbackFunction, false);

 Details
 -------

-If you need to override the default start call behavior you can register an event listener for the 'startcallbutton' event.
+If you need to override the default start call behavior you can register an event listener for the `startcallbutton` event.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.